depruebas/ssh2class/README.md

 # ssh2class
-ibrary to execute commands on remote console or web servers through ssh
+Library to execute commands on remote console or web servers through ssh

 The library receives an array with the connection data and commands to execute, an array like this